keshari-nandan/bypass-cloudflare-ddos-php-curl/readme.md

 - At the end, form will be submitted by JS, and final value will be returned to the user.

 Note: In my case final call is returning 302 instead of actual response.
 Because I could not identify the logic written to generate the hash in JS.

+## Project Setup & Executing
+ - Clone the project
+ - You can run this project in two ways `With Docker` or `Without Docker`
+   - With Docker:
+     - Install Docker in you machine
+     - Update docker-compose with your username & password as below -
+        ```yaml
+        version: '3.1'

+        services:
+          app:
+            build:
+              context: app
+              dockerfile: Dockerfile
+            volumes:
+              - ./app:/app
+        ```
+       - Now run `docker-compose run app sh -c "php Main.php"` using the terminal.
+       - This will download the php5.6 docker image and run the script, you will get the output printed in terminal in JSON format.

+   - Without Docker:
+     - Go to your cloned project directory in terminal and run the below command -
+        ```shell script
+        php app/Main.php
+        ```
+     - This will execute the script and print the result in JSON format in terminal.